catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 VRRP Testing
 ============

-We should now have a working VRRP setup so let's try it out!
-We should be able to curl the floating IP associated with our virtual router:
+You should now have a working VRRP setup, so try it out!
+You should be able to curl the floating IP associated with your virtual router:

 .. code-block:: bash